ibm-cloud-docs/databases-for-redis/getting-started.md

 This step fails if the service has not finished provisioning from Step 1.
 You can check its progress on your {{site.data.keyword.cloud_notm}} _Dashboard_.
 {: .tip}

-When you push the app, it will automatically be bound to the service specified in the manifest file.
+When you push the app, it is automatically bound to the service specified in the manifest file.

 ```
 ibmcloud cf push